Direct determination of optimal real-space orbitals for correlated electronic structure of molecules: Results

 Valence CASSCF computations on the standard small-molecule benchmarks (hydrogen fluoride, water) were performed to illustrate the robustness of the real-space solver for computation on general (nonlinear) molecules with varying character of electron correlation.
 Namely, CASSCF energy were determined with bond distances stretched from its equilibrium value ($R_e=\{0.9168,0.9572\} \AA$ for HF and H$_2$O, respectively) to twice the equilirbium value; the 104.52 degree bond angle in the latter was kept constant.

-\Cref{fig:bond-breaking-cas} illustrates the basis set errors as a function of the bond distance for Gaussian AO CASSCF energies (obtained using the open-source BAGEL package\cite{VRG:shiozaki:2018:WCMS}) as well as our MRA representation with varying precision $\epsilon$.
+\Cref{fig:bond-breaking-cas} illustrates the basis set errors as a function of the bond distance for Gaussian AO CASSCF energies (obtained using the open-source \code{BAGEL} package\cite{VRG:shiozaki:2018:WCMS} with the cc-pV$X$Z-JKFIT density fitting bases used to approximate the 2-electron integrals) as well as our MRA representation with varying precision $\epsilon$.
 Already for $\epsilon=10^{-5}$ the real-space representation is more accurate than the cc-pVQZ Gaussian basis.
 Further tightening of $\epsilon$ reduced the error below that of cc-pV5Z Gaussian result, with the most precise energies obtained with the MRA approach, $\epsilon=10^{-8}$, likely converged to below a microhartree.

-The logarithmic scale needed to illustrate the vast range of basis set errors (tens >20 millihartrees with cc-pVDZ, few microhartrees with MRA $\epsilon=10^{-7}$) obscures the strong (and sometimes nonmonotonic) variation of basis set errors of the Gaussian AO representations.
-For example, nonparallelity errors (defined as the largest minus smallest error in the range) of the cc-pVDZ CASSCF energies are {9.4, 13.9} millihartrees for HF and H$_2$O , respectively, and are large fractions of the corresponding {51.3, 41.2} $mE_h$ maximum basis set errors.
+The logarithmic scale needed to illustrate the vast range of basis set errors ($>20 mE_\mathrm{h}$ with the cc-pVDZ basis, few $\mu E_\mathrm{h}$ with MRA $\epsilon=10^{-7}$) obscures the strong (and sometimes nonmonotonic) variation of basis set errors of the Gaussian AO representations.
+For example, the nonparallelity errors (defined as the largest minus the smallest error in the range) of the cc-pVDZ CASSCF energies are \{9.4, 13.9\} $mE_\mathrm{h}$ for HF and H$_2$O , respectively, and are large fractions of the corresponding \{51.3, 41.2\} $mE_\mathrm{h}$ maximum basis set errors.
 Importantly, the MRA energies have significantly smaller ratios of largest basis set errors to the nonparallelity errors than the Gaussian AO counterparts.
-For $\epsilon=10^{-5}$ the nonparallelity errors are only {45, 54} microhartrees respecitively, compared to the {984,587} $\mu E_h$ largest basis set errors in the range; the corresponding values for the cc-pV5Z CASSCF are {58, 106} and {347, 320} $\mu E_h$, respectively.
-The errors in MRA energies seem to cancel more systematically than the Gaussian AO counterparts, despite the intuition suggesting the latter should have superior cancellation of errors.
+For $\epsilon=10^{-5}$ the nonparallelity errors are only \{45, 54\} $\mu E_\mathrm{h}$ respecitively, compared to the \{984, 587\} $\mu E_\mathrm{h}$ largest basis set errors in the range; the corresponding values for the cc-pV5Z CASSCF are \{58, 106\} and \{347, 320\} $\mu E_\mathrm{h}$, respectively.
+The errors in MRA energies seem to cancel more systematically than the Gaussian AO counterparts, despite the intuition suggesting the latter should exhibit superior cancellation of errors.